datalad/datalad/docs/source/related.rst

 Data catalogs
 =============

-Existing data-portals, neuroscience-focused (e.g. `Human Connectome`_,
-OpenfMRI_) or generic ones, such as DataDryad_, concentrate on collecting, cataloging, and making data available.
+Existing data-portals, such as DataDryad_, or domain-specific ones (e.g. `Human Connectome`_, OpenfMRI_), concentrate on collecting, cataloging, and making data available.
 They offer an abstraction from local data management peculiarities (organization, updates, sharing).
-Ad-hoc collections of pointers to available data, such as `reddit datasets`_ and `Inside-R datasets`_, do not provide any unified interface to acquire and manage such data.
-Such portals can be used as seed information and data providers for datalad.
-These portal could in turn adopt datalad to expose readily usable data collections via a federated infrastructure.
+Ad-hoc collections of pointers to available data, such as `reddit datasets`_ and `Inside-R datasets`_, do not provide any unified interface to assemble and manage such data.
+Data portals can be used as seed information and data providers for DataLad.
+These portals could in turn adopt DataLad to expose readily usable data collections via a federated infrastructure.

 .. _Human Connectome: http://www.humanconnectomeproject.org
 .. _OpenfMRI: http://openfmri.org